LinkedInAttic/venus.js/docs/source/reference/annotations.rst

 @venus-fixture-reset
 --------------------

-Disable the behavior of resetting test HTML fixtures after each test executes (default value is true)
+Disable the behavior of resetting test HTML fixtures after each test executes (Default value is true)

 Example: